MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 :::image type="content" source="media/add-form/table-permissions.png" alt-text="Table permissions menu.":::

 For more information, see [Configuring table permissions](../security/table-permissions.md).

-## Edit form fields

-Form fields are editable inside of the Pages workspace.

-To edit a form field:

-1. Select the field and choose **Edit field**.

-1. Set properties for your field.

-    Common field properties include:

-    - Field label
-    - Make this field required
-    - Show a description

-    Depending on your data type, other properties may be displayed.

-1. Select **Done**.

 ## Enable code components on form fields